deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 ![](figures/figures_16_0.png)

-> 🔼 The figure shows an example of a successful episode with a relaxed target element and a failed action, highlighting the model's performance and areas for improvement.
+> 🔼 This figure shows a sample episode from the AndroidControl dataset, highlighting a case of relaxed accuracy in a click action and a failure in an input-text action, illustrating the model's performance and limitations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Relaxed target element in yellow (timestep 3) and failed action in red (final timestep).
 The target element of the click in timestep 3 is considered correct under our relaxed accuracy because its bounding box is almost identical to the correct element, and clicking either would have the same effect (opening the text bar).
 In the final timestep, the agent inputs text 'Detroit' rather than 'Las Vegas', a clear confusion between the origin and destination of the trip stated in the goal, leading to an incorrect prediction.